Ligandformer: A Graph Neural Network for Predicting Compound Property with Robust Interpretation: Introduction

 \section{Introduction}

 Recent advances of deep learning (DL) methods \cite{wu2018moleculenet, feinberg2019step, sarkar2016qsar, shao2015mining, wang2019molecule, liu2019chemi, goulon2007predicting,tang2020self} boost the performance of quantitative structure-activity relationships (QSAR) models on predicting chemical or biological properties of molecules in drug discovery industry \cite{cherkasov2014qsar, chen2018rise}.
 However, many DL models function as black-boxes \cite{goulon2007predicting}, which means that given a molecule with physiochemical/biological and structural features, DL models usually predict a simple global score for certain desired property, leaving the inference rationales, such like local judgement on chemical structure, an unknown status.
 Interpretation of such rationales is useful to reveal relationship between structure and property, optimize compound structure, and validate DL models with subjective opinion (chemical or biological knowledge) \cite{cherkasov2014qsar, matveieva2021benchmarks, tang2020self}.
 Especially, recent Graph Neural Network (GNN) based methods \cite{wu2018moleculenet, liu2019chemi, hamilton2017inductive, xu2018powerful, morris2019weisfeiler, ranjan2020asap} were wildly designed and applied as QSAR models for predicting compound properties.
 Although GNN methods outperform against traditional machine learning methods such as random forest (RF) \cite{pal2005random} and support vector machines (SVM) \cite{noble2006support}, most of them still function as black-boxes, providing uninterpretable results \cite{goulon2007predicting}.
-In this work, we propose a multi-layer self-attention based Graph Neural Network framework, namely Ligandformer, for predicting compound property with robust interpretation, which reflects machine interest on local region of input molecule.
+In this work, we propose a multi-layer self-attention based Graph Neural Network framework, namely Ligandformer, for predicting compound property with robust interpretation, which reflects machine interest on local region of input molecule.\footnote{Source code, pretrained-ready configurations, and the datasets used in this paper are publicly available at \url{https://github.com/GHDDI-AILab/LigandFormer}.}